8 Major Legal Risks Faced by Startups

 7. Protect Intellectual property rights

-Intellectual property rights are those rights which can be taken for newly invented thing discovered by you. and these rights will shield your discovery.
+Intellectual property rights are those rights that can be taken for newly invented things discovered by you. and these rights will shield your discovery.
 The discovery can be a product, a brand name, a logo, a recipe anything.
-So the Copyright is to be used to get the right or ownership of any content to safeguard your work and prevent it from copying or stealing.
+So Copyright is to be used to get the right or ownership of any content to safeguard your work and prevent it from copying or stealing.
 This is also a legal risk and to prevent this make sure you patent and secure your product so no one can copy it.

 8. No agreement of shareholder

 A shareholders agreement should essentially be the cornerstone of any business or startup venture between founders and partners.
-There must be proper documentation of the agreement of shareholders to avoid the conflict between the partners.
+There must be proper documentation of the agreement of shareholders to avoid conflict between the partners.

-Furthermore, a shareholder’s agreement acts as a protection between partners, if problematic situations arise and it is seen to be more efficient as co-founders will spend less time debating, arguing and litigating when in difficult situations as they have the agreement to refer back to.
+Furthermore, a shareholder’s agreement acts as a protection between partners, if problematic situations arise and it is seen to be more efficient as co-founders will spend less time debating, arguing, and litigating when in difficult situations as they have the agreement to refer back to.

-Ignoring the need for a shareholders agreement creates a larger risk because as with any business, problems may arise between the partners especially in startups and it is necessary to have a balance and clues to those situations to act as an effective guidance mechanism on what to do in those circumstances.
+Ignoring the need for a shareholders agreement creates a larger risk because as with any business, problems may arise between the partners, especially in startups and it is necessary to have a balance and clues to those situations to act as an effective guidance mechanism on what to do in those circumstances.

 risk

-In 2014, a developer developed an app that is a quiz app and inference has been taken from an app that is developed by Cambridge Analytica.
+In 2014, a developer developed an app that is a quiz app, and inference has been taken from an app that is developed by Cambridge Analytica.
 The name of the developer is Aleksandr Kogan.
 He got 27000 installations to his app from users.
 He could manage to access the data of his friends and when the app asked for grant permissions that app saved all the information.
-This information created 30 million psychographic voters profile.
-And Trump tie-ups were already in Cambridge Analytica and this information was used to target ads for a campaign like Brexit.
-As news spread in the market facebook share instantly fell to 18% in 10 days and people in aggression start #deletefacebook movement.
-So this case study shows that if legal professionals saw that earlier then this situation can be avoided.

 Conclusion